 MiSoC is rightly proud of its record of achieving impact on policy and practice, and the future success of MiSoC depends on continuing and enhancing this through the 2019-2024 period, and on demonstrating this to funders and reviewers.

 Duties of the Role

-A full list of key responsibilities and main duties (Education, Leadership and Citizenship, and Scholarship and Professional Practice) can be found within the job pack.
+A full list of duties and responsibilities can be found in the job pack.

 Please use the ‘Apply’ button to read further information about this role including the full job description and person specification which outlines the full duties, skills, qualifications and experience needed for this role.
 You will also find details of how to make your application here.

 Our website http://www.essex.ac.uk contains more information about the University of Essex.
 If you have a disability and would like information in a different format, please telephone (01206) 876559.